worflor/woflo-petsplus-mod/README.md

 - "Noo, Luna!"
 - "At what cost..."
 - "Heartless, but Alive."
+### uninplemented yet:
+- "Be more *chilllllll*" (get calm mood state to level 3 for the first time)
+- "(sighs) Sigh..."
+(Have a pet go from 'yugen' to 'saundade' for the first time)
+- "Another one, thank you." (get your second pet to level 30)
+- "

 ## Configuration and Expandability
 Pets+ includes configuration files (`config/petsplus/...`) where you can customize various components.
 Explore it yourself.
-- Roles, Abilities, and Tributes have configurations availible.
+- Roles, Abilities, Tributes, and Moods have configurations availible.
 - The backend API is extendable via Datapacks and Add-On Mods.
-Base roles, abilities, and progression rewards can be tinkered, modified, or overritten to your liking.
+Base roles, abilities, progression rewards, and emotional events can be tinkered, modified, or overritten to your liking.

 ## Credits
 - woflo - (me)